So this is a story of how we, productivity and collaboration software creators, eat our own dog food.

 - Support operations

 - Research & Development

 - UI/UX R&D

 When to use Scrum?

 Again, plenty of uses cases, but with scrum people usually aim to achieve predictability and ship value fast.
 Again few examples closely related to our case:

-There are other stories about such transition so sharing one here.
+There are other stories about such a transition so sharing one here.

 2019 - Present Co-founder and CEO @ Teamhood.

 2015-2019 Head of software engineering department at Danske Bank.